JaceFromTheFuture/JFTF-APP/README.md

 ## Technologies

-The website will follow a more traditional method of deploying websites.
-The client side technologies will be HTML CSS and JavaScript.
-Java will be used on the server side.
-I am also planning on using one of the Database as a service for example Amazon’s DynamoDB.

 ### User Interfaces
-*Responsive Interface - The site will have a mobile-first responsive interface to improve user experience.
+Responsive Interface - The site has a mobile-first responsive interface to improve user experience.
-*CSS3 animations – Animations and micro interactions to improve the interface.

 ### Server Technologies
-*API Server - The service will be the blog functionality.
+API Server - The service will be the blog functionality.
-*File Uploads – File uploads will happen when adding a new song and uploading images for blogs.
+File Uploads – File uploads will happen when adding a new song and uploading images for blogs.
-*Email Integration – Users will have the ability to sign up to the mailing list to stay up to date with the latest content.

 ### Database
-*Database as a service
+Database as a service using MLab.

 ### Service Integration
-*Facebook Login – Jace will be able to login via Facebook.
+Integration with Amazon S3 for file uploads

-## Outline
+## Project Plan

 Week | Plan
 ------------ | -------------